HITESH-S-P/Intellects/README.md

 ## Introduction
 Ollama is an open-source software that serves as a powerful and user-friendly platform for running LLMs on your local machines.
 It acts as a bridge between the complexities of LLM technology and the desire for an accessible and customizable AI experience.
-At its core, Ollama simplifies the process of downloading, installing, and interacting with a wide range of LLMs, empowering users to explore their capabilities without the need for extensive technical expertise or reliance on cloud-based platforms.
+At its core, Ollama simplifies the process of downloading, installing, and interacting with a wide range of LLMs, empowering users to explore their capabilities without the need for extensive technical expertise or reliance on cloud-based platforms.Instead of spending hours on downloading and installing the LLM , ollama helps to download and interact with the LLM easily.

 ## Key Features and Functionalities
 Ollama boasts a comprehensive set of features and functionalities designed to enhance the user experience and maximize the potential of local LLMs.